deNULL/ton-multisig/README.md

 Now, if we want to collect multiple signatures via email (or other "slow process"), we can just add our own signature and upload the resulting order (we can think of this as a "create" call), which will freeze the inner seqno counter.
 After that we can start collecting signatures for that order (which can now be identified just by its hash).

 This is the approach I've chosen for this implementation.
-The another minor detail is that by default the last owner to sign an order attaches his signature two times.
-If we wish, we can remove the inner signature: the smart contract can consider the validity of the outer signature as our approval.
-After doing that we'll reduce the size of the message by about 768 bits, but other owners won't be able to add their inner signatures to it.
+The another minor detail is that by default the last owner to sign an order attaches his signature two times, which is excessive.
+If we wish, we can remove the inner signature: the smart contract can consider the validity of the outer signature as the confirmation of our approval.
+After doing so we'll reduce the size of the message by about 768 bits, but other owners won't be able to add their inner signatures to it.
 (Refer to section "Sealing an order before upload" for details.)

 # DRAFT BELOW